stepnem/draft-ietf-dnsop-generalized-notify/draft-thomassen-dnsop-generalized-dns-notify.md

 address there.
 In the NOTIFY(DNSKEY) case, there is no trivial target.

 However, it is possible to look up the notification address in the child zone itself.
-This translates into a requirement for multi-signer setups, namely that at least one external party (the multi-signer controller) has the ability to insert or modify RRsets in the child zone.
-Therefore the controller should be able to insert a record that documents the wanted address for DNSKEY notifications.
+This translates into a requirement for multi-signer setups, namely that at least one external party (typically a multi-signer controller) has the ability to insert or modify RRsets in the child zone.
+Therefore the controller should be able to insert a record that documents the wanted notification address for NOTIFY(DNSKEY).

-In analogy with the other cases, but here in the zone `child.parent.`:

-    _dnskey-notify.child.parent.
-IN SRV n m port scanner.signerA.
-    _dnskey-notify.child.parent.
-IN SRV n m port scanner.signerB.

-should act as a trigger for the signer that whenever there are changes to the DNSKEY RRset it should send a corresponding NOTIFY(DNSKEY) to all signers that have signaled interest via insertion of SRV records in the zone.

 Also in the NOTIFY(DNSKEY) case there is the possibility that this scheme will not be sufficient for all cases.
-And therefore the more general design (in analogy with the NOTIFY(CDS) and NOTIFY(CSYNC) cases) is:
+And therefore the proposed design (in analogy with the NOTIFY(CDS) and NOTIFY(CSYNC) cases) is:

-    _dnskey-notify.child.parent.
-IN NOTIFY scheme port scanner.signerA.
-    _dnskey-notify.child.parent.
-IN NOTIFY scheme port scanner.signerB.
+    child.parent.
+IN NOTIFY DNSKEY scheme port scanner.signerA. child.parent.
+IN NOTIFY DNSKEY scheme port scanner.signerB.

-with the only defined scheme at this time being scheme=1 with the interpretation above.
+with the only defined scheme at this time being scheme=1 with the interpretation that whenever there are changes to the DNSKEY RRset in a signer it should send a corresponding NOTIFY(DNSKEY) to all notification addresses listed in the "child.parent.
+NOTIFY" RRset.

+Other schemes are possible, but are out of scope for this document.

 ## How to Interpret DNSKEY Notifications